ruby-on-wheels/ruby-on-wheels.github.io/_posts/2017-11-21-taking-a-vaction-from-van-life.md

 ## Meeting locals in the north of Lombok

 As there is no direct connection from Nusa Penida to [Lombok](https://www.google.com/maps/place/Lombok/), we took a boat early in the morning back to Bali to catch a speed boat from [Padang Bai](https://www.google.com/maps/place/Padangbai,+Manggis,+Karangasem+Regency,+Bali,+Indonesia/) to [Teluk Kode](https://www.google.com/maps/place/Teluk+Kode/).
-We spent our first two nights on Lombok 25 km further down south the harbor.
+25 km further down south the harbor, we spent our first two nights on Lombok .

 In the area of [Senggigi](https://www.google.com/maps/place/Senggigi+Beach/) we enjoyed a breath taking sunset,